Shave Cream vs Shave Butter

 Shaving butter has come from out of nowhere and staked a claim in the grooming and shaving industry.
 But, does shaving butter have the staying power or the popularity or will it go the way of the Handle Bar Mustache?

 Let’s investigate this shave butter versus shaving cream and which one is best for you.

 Men care more about the grooming products they use, as they should.
 The next best thing in shaving is Butters, which are low-lather, made with all-natural ingredients.
 Shave butters are packed full of natural oils, keeping your skin protected and moisturized.

 These oils also help keep your razor from getting clogged, leading to smoother shaves with less nicks and cuts.
 Shave butter can be used with any kind of razor and provide an extremely close shave.
 The low-lather makes it easier to line up beards and necks.

-Shave Butter can be used on other parts of the body like the face and neck and head.
+Shave Butter can be used on other parts of the body like the face and neck.

 Shave butter is a unique formulation combining several attributes from different forms:

 - Oil for its lubricity, slip, and glide

 - Gel for clarity, lighter texture and rinsing ability